nillebco/rt-voice-assistant/README.md

 - `ask`: textual assistant.
 Type your questions you will get the configured AI to answer them.
 - `__main__`: the rt voice assistant

-Every one of these samples can be run with a command like `uv run rt_py.cli.SAMPLE` (exception made for the last for which you type just `uv run rt_py.cli`).
+Every one of these samples can be run with a command like `uv run rt_voice_assistant.cli.SAMPLE` (exception made for the last for which you type just `uv run rt_voice_assistant.cli`).

 The `api` file contains a sample FastAPI API exposing a few endpoints (inlcuding a websocket).
-Launch it with `uv run -m rt_py.api --port 12347`.
+Launch it with `uv run -m rt_voice_assistant.api --port 12347`.

 ### web application